+Italian-flavored vegan beef-less ground made with bulgur and/or quinoa.
+As a bonus, this recipe is also quite budget-friendly.
 Though there are quite a number of excellent plant-based meat alternatives on the market, with more appearing all the time, vegan “beefy” crumbles are so very easy to make from scratch.
-Case in point, Italian-flavored vegan beef-less ground made with bulgur and/or quinoa.
-As a bonus, this recipe is also quite budget-friendly.

 To give the crumbles plenty of Italian flavor, I simply use a good-quality marinara sauce rather than having to add a million ingredients!
 Tomato-basil, garden vegetable, or mushroom are all great choices, but feel free to use your favorite vegan variety.

-To turn this into a vegan Bolognese sauce, add about a half cup of nondairy milk before tossing with pasta.
+Turn into a vegan Bolognese sauce: Stir in about a half cup of nondairy milk before tossing with pasta.
 Or, just use as is for topping your favorite kind of pasta.

 - 1 cup uncooked bulgur or quinoa, or a combination